 We encourage all instructors and students to respect the principles of copyright and fair dealing described in the Copyright Act.
 We also encourage faculty members and students to use materials licenced with open licences (Creative Commons) whenever possible, and apply an open licence to their own works.
 Check more information with our Open Educational Resources guide.

-states that "The term for which copyright shall subsist shall, except as otherwise expressly provided by this Act, be the life of the author, the remainder of the calendar year in which the author dies, and a period of fifty years following the end of that calendar year."
+The Copyright Act section 6 states that "Except as otherwise expressly provided by this Act, the term for which copyright subsists is the life of the author, the remainder of the calendar year in which the author dies, and a period of 70 years following the end of that calendar year".

 Fair dealing is the ability to use short parts of copyrighted work without permission or the need to pay royalties, as long as certain conditions are met.